Acupuncture in San Diego

 Trigger Points in the Muscles

-Dry Needling, on the other hand, is based on a knowledge of Western defined Anatomy, specifically the location of Trigger points and how they behave in injury and chronic pain.
+Dry Needling, on the other hand, is based on a knowledge of Western defined Anatomy, specifically the location of Trigger and Motor points, and of the fascial tissues, and how they behave in injury and chronic pain.

 With dry needle therapy we can treat the purely physical immediate causes of many types of pain-activated trigger points.